 The appearance of the Internet revolutionized the world.
 There are a wide range of advantages that the Internet brings about; one of those is that it changed people’s working methods.
 I suppose that the positive benefits outweigh the drawbacks.
 This essay will analyze why this working arrangement has more advantages and show the reasons.

-First of all, working at home is popular now and it is positive way for people to do their job effectively and comfortably.
-Distanced worker can be more productive because they do not have to dress up the uniforms or formed clothes, just wear the pyjama and work.
-In addition, time is flexibility for them to work as productive as they can because they know that what time they can outdo their job.
-The good example for this is that one of my friends, Alex who stopped working at his office just as he cannot be wake in the morning; so then he becomes a freelancer and work at home at midnight.
+First of all, working at home is popular now and it is a positive way for people to do their jobs effectively and comfortably.
+Distance workers can be more productive because they do not have to dress in uniforms or formed clothes, just wear the pyjama and work.
+In addition, time is flexible for them to work as productively as they can because they know what time they can outdo their job.
+A good example for this is one of my friends, Alex, who stopped working at his office simply because he cannot be awake in the morning; so then he became a freelancer and works at home at midnight.
 He worked very productivity and now he has earned a lot of money.
-Moreover, since people can arrange their own schedule so they may have more time for their loves ones or earning more money.
+Moreover, since people can arrange their own schedule, they may have more time for their loves ones or earning more money.

-Secondly, when people work far from offline office, they do not have to worry about crowd and traffic jams as well as going to work late because of traffic.
-Furthermore, worker could save their money because they do not have to pay lots of money for transport including fossil fuel, fixing and so on; it is also avoid people from accidents or unexpected happening.
-As they do not have to go out, worker do not need to care about weather or polluted environment, and they could not be distracted by co-worker and more focus on what they are doing.
-Finally, they can have healthy homemade lunch as well as save more money.
+Secondly, when people work far from their offline office, they do not have to worry about crowds and traffic jams as well as going to work late.
+Furthermore, workers could save their money because they do not have to pay lots of money for transport including fossil fuel, repairs and so on; it also avoids accidents or unexpected happenings.
+As they do not have to go out, workers do not need to care about weather or polluted environments, and they can not be distracted by co-workers and focus more on what they are doing.
+Finally, they can have a healthy homemade lunch as well as save more money.

-To conclude, long distanced working arrangement has lots of advantages.
-There are several drawbacks for this working arrangement but they cannot outweigh its benefits.
+To conclude, long distance working arrangements have lots of advantages.
+There are several drawbacks of this working arrangement but they cannot outweigh its benefits.